bitwiseworks/python-os2/Doc/howto/regex.rst

 problem.
 Both of them use a common syntax for regular expression extensions, so we'll look at that first.

-Perl 5 added several additional features to standard regular expressions, and the Python :mod:`re` module supports most of them.
-It would have been difficult to choose new single-keystroke metacharacters or new special sequences beginning with ``\`` to represent the new features without making Perl's regular expressions confusingly different from standard REs.
-If you chose ``&`` as a new metacharacter, for example, old expressions would be assuming that ``&`` was a regular character and wouldn't have escaped it by writing ``\&`` or ``[&]``.
+Perl 5 is well known for its powerful additions to standard regular expressions.
+For these new features the Perl developers couldn't choose new single-keystroke metacharacters or new special sequences beginning with ``\`` without making Perl's regular expressions confusingly different from standard REs.
+If they chose ``&`` as a new metacharacter, for example, old expressions would be assuming that ``&`` was a regular character and wouldn't have escaped it by writing ``\&`` or ``[&]``.